 There are basically two types of Kundalini yoga: traditional Kundalini yoga and the other one is Yogi Bhajan Kundalini Yoga.
 Let's unravel both of these ones by one:

 1. Traditional Kundalini Yoga

-The traditional Kundalini yoga is explained in Hatha Yoga Pradipika, which includes asana, breathing exercises or pranayama, mudra, bandhas and meditation in a more systematic manner.
+The traditional Kundalini yoga is explained in Hatha Yoga Pradipika, which includes asana, breathing exercises or pranayama, mudra, bandhas, and meditation in a more systematic manner.
 The practice of ancient hatha yoga is not a series of stretching yoga postures more about a practice that prepares our body for seated meditation and is very energetically.
-Hatha yoga poses are designed in such a way that it cleanses and enliven our energy channels and centres.
-The very first goal of Kundalini yoga teacher's training is to remove our old blockages and practising hatha yoga is a very crucial step in preparing our body both for meditation and energetically for Kundalini yoga.
+Hatha yoga poses are designed in such a way that they clean and enliven our energy channels and centers.
+The very first goal of Kundalini yoga teacher's training is to remove our old blockages and practicing hatha yoga is a very crucial step in preparing our body both for meditation and energetically for Kundalini yoga.